-Derived Impacts of COVID-19 from SDG Interlinkages perspective: Bangladesh
+Derived impacts of COVID-19 from SDG interlinkages perspective: Bangladesh

-- Note of the 42 COVID-hit targets received negative shocks from the pandomic.
-Note of the 42 COVID-hit targets received negative shocks from the pandomic.
-Rest progresses in many areas including power ty reduction will be decelerated, with derived impacts on other areas.
-Exhibiting pars in certains target ames with a scalar protection on informal evolution must be decelerated.
-With derived impacts on other areas, and public reduction with derived impacts on other areas.
-Some improvements in the area of the environment are temporary (result of scenamic slowdown, not structural change ar innovation.
+- Most of the 42 COVID-hit targets received negative shocks from the pandemic.

+Rost progresses in many areas including powerly reduction will be decelerated, with derived impacts on other areas.
+Easilying gets in certain tagged errors such as vacial protection or informed sector may further widen due to tightness public resources during the pandemic.

+Some improvements in the area of the environment are temporary fresult of economic showdown, on structural change or innovation.

+Some progress in innovation.

 Some progress in innovation and partnership will strengthen synergies with efficiency improvement in other areas.

-COVID-hit targets with pre-oxising regressive trends (for example field and enductive employment) will intensity development days in other interlinked areas (such as powerty endication).
+COVID-hit targets with pre-ceiting regressive trends (for example full and productive employment) will intensify drevelopment dag in other interinined areas (such as poverty endication).